EMBRYOPSIDA Pirani & Prado (crown group)

 Plant-Animal Interactions.
 Larval food plants of Satyrinae (Nymphalidae) butterflies, "browns", are widely distributed in the commelinids (Ehrlich & Raven 1964; Peña & Wahlberg 2008).
 Basal clades in Satyrinae feed on BLAs, while larvae of other clades eat monocots, especially commelinids (and within commelinids, especially Poaceae); Amathusiini seem to be the only satyrines that use a variety of non-commelinid monocot hosts (Peña & Wahlberg 2008; see also Peña et al. 2011).
 Unfortunately, the sister group of Satyrinae is unclear (Heikkilä et al. 2011).

 Beetles of the Chrysomelidae-Hispinae+Cassidinae group are also common on commelinids (Jolivet 1988; Schmitt 1988; Vencl & Morton 1999; Chaboo 2007).
 14/39 tribes of Hispinae+Cassidinae for which there is at least some larval host plant data are found on commelinids, 26/39 on some monocot or other (Chaboo 2007); the beetle larvae eat between the veins.
 Among the core eudicots larvae are mostly found on Boraginaceae, Solanaceae, Convolvulaceae and Asteraceae - asterids are particularly favoured.
 However, it is unclear if Criocerinae are in a clade immediately related to Donaciinae/Hispinae and related monocot-eating beetles, or not; the latter situation seems more likely (check Chaboo 2007; c.f.
 Wilf et al. 2000; Gómez-Zurita et al. 2007); Gómez-Zurita et al. (2007) found that hispines, including cassidines, were widely separated from Donaciinae, the latter being part of the [Criocerinae [Bruchinae + Donaciinae]] clade.
-Furthermore, feeding patterns evident in fossil material cannot simply be ascribed to the activities of hispine beetles, as García-Robledo and Staines (2008) noted.
+Furthermore, feeding patterns in fossil material that look as if they were the result of the activities of hispines cannot easily be ascribed to their activities, as García-Robledo and Staines (2008) noted.

 Genes & Genomes.
 The rate of molecular evolution in commelinids is generally high, ca 0.003 substitutions/site/m.y.
 (Smith & Donoghue 2008).
 However, in genes like ndhF, at least, the rate is similar to that in Asparagales, etc. (Givnish et al. 2006).
 Although genes in all three genomic compartments apparently evolve slowly in Arecaceae (Wilson et al. 1990; Baker et al. 2000a, 2000b), the rate seems similar to that in a number of other monocots other than commelinids (S. W. Graham et al. 2006).
 Was there an increase in the rate of molecular evolution within commelinids, some Poales being spectacular examples?